 Low volatility equity strategies (long low volatility and short high volatility equities) were shown to be negatively correlated to equities and almost cost neutral.
-As they are part of the factor strategy portfolio discussed above, they deserve a special position in that category.
+As they are part of the factor strategy portfolio discussed above, they deserve a special place in that category.

-These and other papers on practical implementation of hedges boil down to the following conclusion to me: rather than constant hedging or even hedging whenever hedges are obviously cheap, it is more efficient to integrate hedges in an adaptive portfolio that reacts to regimes changes in the markets – the only hedging strategies that don´t lead to a high drag on returns incorporate this approach.
+These and other papers on practical implementation of hedges boil down to this conclusion to me: rather than constant hedging or even hedging whenever hedges are obviously cheap, it is more efficient to integrate hedges in an adaptive portfolio that reacts to regimes changes in the markets – the only hedging strategies that don´t lead to a high drag on returns incorporate this approach.

 I´ll focus my discussion on that area next.

 Black swan events do not usually fall out of a clear sky, even the most severe tail events, like Black Monday in 1987, were accompanied by signs of a market regime change.
 It is a possibility that we may see significant volatility events in low-risk environments in the future, but history tells us it is less likely.
 Tail events usually happen when volatility is high and markets are already in a downtrend.

 Measures relying on technical indications (trend and volatility) as well as fundamentals (valuation, interest rates and inflation) will incrementally shift our portfolio allocation in the right direction in the beginning of a severe decline.
 Please refer to this post for exact details.